claresudbery/clare-wiki-ably/pages/coding/tools/flutter/dart-classes.md

 ```

 - ...or you can add an initializer list to a generative or named constructor.
+- All non-nullable instance variables must be initialised
+  - but this can happen via initializing formal params
+  - or the initializer list of a constructor
+  - it doesn't have to happen at the point of declaration
 - Warning: The right-hand side of an initializer list can't access `this`.
 - More [here](https://dart.dev/language/constructors#use-an-initializer-list)